alfredjynx/JOSS-GUI-Transcript/paper.md

 # The GUI -

 The GUI consists of a front-end and a back-end to enable remote hosting of the GUI on a website.
-The front-end is implemented in Streamlit, and the back-end in FastAPI.
+The front-end is implemented in Streamlit [@streamlit], and the back-end in FastAPI [@ramirez_fastapi_2018].

 ![GUI Setup for Leiden-CPM. \label{fig:Leiden-CPM}](./imgs/GUI-init.png)